-Healthcare organizations rely on strong fundraising results to keep their doors open and serve patients.
+Healthcare organizations rely on strong fundraising results to advance care in their communities.
 In 2024, giving to health-related nonprofits reached an all-time high of over $60 billion.

-However, with threats like federal funding cuts, healthcare organizations must pivot their revenue strategies quickly to maintain fundraising momentum.
-Grateful patient programs are one of the most reliable ways to raise funds in the modern healthcare era.
+However, with threats like federal funding cuts, tax deduction changes, and rising costs for supplies and personnel, healthcare organizations must pivot their revenue strategies quickly to maintain fundraising momentum and growth.
+Grateful patient programs are one of the best ways to raise funds and drive donor engagement in the modern healthcare era.

 Grateful patient programs provide an avenue for patients who have had an outstanding experience to show their appreciation.
+You may also find patients who have had a poor experience want to give a donation to improve the experience and outcomes for future patients.
 This guide reviews everything your organization should know about these programs, including:

 - Defining Grateful Patient Programs